Operation

 Caching database

-Storing cached RPC responses requires high storage for read-heavy use-cases such as indexing 100m blocks on Arbitrum. eRPC is designed to be robust towards cache database issues, so even if database is compeltely down it will not impact the RPC availability.
+Storing cached RPC responses requires high storage for read-heavy use-cases such as indexing 100m blocks on Arbitrum. eRPC is designed to be robust towards cache database issues, so even if database is completely down it will not impact the RPC availability.

 As described in Database section depending on your requirements choose the right type.
 You can start with Redis which is easiest to setup, and if amount of cached data is larger than available memory you can switch to PostgreSQL.